Associate in Applied Science - Physical Therapist Assistant

 The technical courses for the Physical Therapist Assistant (PTA) program are not designed to transfer to four-year schools.

-A national licensing examination is required for most states in order to practice as a physical therapist assistant.
+A national licensing examination is required for all states in order to practice as a physical therapist assistant.

 Have a question?
 Let's hear it.